Yash08official/Project--Sentiment-Analysis-On-Social-Media-/Week 2/readme.md

 • Dual Optimization Problem
 • Implementation Example

-"TF-IDF (Term Frequency-Inverse Document Frequency)" is a numerical statistic used in natural language processing (NLP) and information retrieval to evaluate the importance of a word in a document relative to a collection of documents.
+<h2>"TF-IDF (Term Frequency-Inverse Document Frequency)" is a numerical statistic used in
+natural language processing (NLP) and information retrieval to evaluate the importance of a word in a document relative to a collection of documents.</h2>
 • TF
 • IDF
 • TF – IDF Calculation
 • Functionalities

-"Bernoulli Naive Bayes" :
+<h2>"Bernoulli Naive Bayes"<h2> :

 To understand Bernoulli Naive Bayes algorithm, it is essential to understand Naive Bayes.